jenkiim/portfolio-jennifer/docs/assignments/assignment1.md

 - **Have you heard the opinions of the other side of the gun rights issue?**
 - He says he has heard them and the only argument they have is the mass shooting argument and believes that there are a lot of other use cases for guns like hunting with his brother and is having fun
 - **You said that “the only argument they have is…”.
 Is this really the only argument you’ve heard and where did you hear this?**
-- He heard this from multiple Instagram posts and a lot of the time sees it from celebrities posting about how they are praying for school shooting victims and then also posting about wanting more fun regulations alongside them.
+- He heard this from multiple Instagram posts and a lot of the time sees it from celebrities posting about how they are praying for school shooting victims and then also posting about wanting more gun regulations alongside them.
 - **Have you heard any other arguments or even played the devil’s advocate yourself?**
 - No, he hasn’t and has thought about the other side, but “I’ve thought about the other side, but that’s the only argument I can think of.
 I’ve never heard them say anything else.
 They have nothing else to use against us”
 - **Going back to reposting things on social media, do you remember any posts that you have reposted in the past?**